 One of the most common types of foliage is reindeer lichen.
 This comes dyed in a

 variety of colours, several greens, orangey brown and a pale cream colour.
-It is
+It has

-a soft spongy texture, and can easily be torn into small pieces and glued with
+a soft spongy texture which can easily be torn into small pieces and glued with

 PVA.
 Do not get it wet or it will dry hard and brittle.
 It is sold in most model

 shops, although it can be cheaper from florists.

 Rubberised horsehair is an excellent material for producing foliage.
 Unfortunately

 it is very difficult to get hold of and your best chance is a quality upholsterer,

 or maybe your granny's old sofas.